apache/spark/docs/tutorial.rst

     # dag.set_dependencies('print_date', 'templated')

-Note that when executing your script, Airflow will raise exceptions when it finds cycles in your DAG, or when the same dependency is referenced more than once.
+Note that when executing your script, Airflow will raise exceptions when it finds cycles in your DAG or when a dependency is referenced more than once.

 Recap